arcanum-project/SectorReverser/README.md

 }
 ```

-Input and output file names are currently hardcoded.
+Input and output file paths are currently hardcoded.